pattonsgirl/CEG2350/Labs/Lab09/README.md

 ## Part 1 - [Compiling](https://xkcd.com/303/)

+**Useful Commands: `gcc`, `wget`**

 1. Select from either [TODO-C](TODO-C) or [TODO-CPP](TODO-CPP).
-2. Download the files in the folder to your repository folder.
+Download the files in the folder to the `Lab09` folder in your repository folder.  `add`, `commit` and `push` the source code files.
-3. Determine how to install the C / C++ compiler for both Windows and Linux, and find one option for how to compile and run C/C++ code if your OS does not support the compiler.
+2. Determine how to install and verify the installation of the C / C++ compiler for both Windows and Linux.
+3. Find one option for how to compile and run C/C++ code if the compiler is not supported on the OS.
+In other words, find a recommended browser based compiler.
+   - The last piece - not being able to install the compiler - is a common issue for MacOS and Chromebooks or if you don't have permissions to install software to the machine you are using.
-4. Compile the source code into an executable.
+4. Compile the source code into an executable program.
-5. Run the executable.
+5. Run the executable program.

 ## Part 2 - Document

 **Useful `git` commands: `branch`, `switch`, `commit`, `push`, `merge`**

 1. Fill in the User Guide section with a user guide for the program.
+Provide clear and concise instructions on what the program is (its purpose), how to build and run it, and how to use the program.
 2. Create a branch in your repository folder.
 Create commits on the branch to complete the task 3.
 Push your commits on the branch to GitHub.
 3. For all functions in the `.c` or `.cpp` files, add a comment block that includes the following:
    - What function does